kait-al/Microbiome_SOPs/Wet_Lab_SOPs/1_Prepare_primer_index_plates.md

 5.5 Dispense R primers using "KA_R_Pri_Golay" Beckman protocol (takes approximately 30 minutes per plate).
 A fresh tip box is required for every plate.
 Order is very important!
 Never dispense R before L!

 5.6 These protocols generate 1 “stock” plate of all 6 unique layouts, each well within the plate contains 100 µL (50 µL of each L and R unique primer combo).
-You can proceed directly to step 6.2, or these plates can be sealed with an aluminum plate cover and stored at -80 before aliquoting.
+You can proceed directly to step 6.2, or these plates can be sealed with an aluminum plate cover and stored at -80 C before aliquoting.

 ## 6. Aliquot working plates from stock